ChrAlbers/Machine-Learning-Visualisation/README.md

 - Add Random Forest
 - Add neural network (nnet?
 Keras?)
 - Make it so that computing a new model does not redraw the whole plot, but just replaces the decision boundary.
 Hope is that this won't reset the view.
 If there are other ways, use them
-- Make option to use different datasets (linear, weakly nonlinear
+- Make option to use different datasets (linear, weakly nonlinear, ...?)
+- replace knn from library class with more efficient method.